Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 April 2026 04.46.28 UTC
+- WIB: Sabtu, 4 April 2026 05.47.46 UTC
-- WITA: Sabtu, 4 April 2026 05.46.28 UTC
+- WITA: Sabtu, 4 April 2026 06.47.46 UTC
-- WIT: Sabtu, 4 April 2026 06.46.28 UTC
+- WIT: Sabtu, 4 April 2026 07.47.46 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

 Kategori: success